*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 Cons

-- It’s really big
+- Its really big

 - Higher levels of maintenance and collimation due to it being a reflector